joonas-niinisto/Aktia-Challenge-2021/README.md

 Price 2019-2020 | List price 1.1.2019-31.12.2020

 ## Submission requirements
+Submit your work:
-Submit your work as a git repository (preferred way) or directly via email:
+* As a git repository (Preferred way).

-Via git (github or bitbucket):

-Submit your answer as a version controlled (git) repository (repo) in github or bitbucket.
 Make sure your repo is public and submit a link to it via email.
+* Or directly via email.

 ## Suggested tools / approaches